Generic selectors

 But what about the seeming contradiction?
 How can we bear one another’s burdens but must bear our own burden by ourselves?
 While the word bear (to lift) is the same in both verses, the word for burden is quite different.
 In verse 2, burden is the Greek word baros.
 It means a weight or pressure.
 It is where we get barometer, which is a device for measuring the pressure of gases.
 Most often it is used by meteorologists to measure the atmospheric pressure.

 However, this is quite different from the Greek word for burden in verse 5.
 That word is phortion which means an invoice.
 An invoice lists the cost for goods provided or services rendered.
 In other words, verse 5 tells us that each of us must bear the cost for those burdens that come upon us.
 God tests us to prove our hearts, our faith, and our obedience by giving us burdens to bear in the form of “fiery trials” (1 Peter 4:12).
-Our “invoice” is the price we must pay in this life.
+Our ‘invoice’ is the price we must pay in this life.
 Many times this comes in the form of pain, sickness, illness, grief, persecution, the loss of a job, etc. It is nontransferable to anyone else because payment must be rendered by the recipient alone.
 This is because the true burden of a trial can only be known by the bearer.
-While others can provide comfort and encouragement, no one else can pay the “invoice”.
+While others can provide comfort and encouragement, no one else can pay the ‘invoice’.

 The parable of the sheep and goats provides another view of this.
-“Then shall the King say to those at His right hand, ‘Come, you who are blessed of My Father, inherit the kingdom prepared for you from the foundation of the world.
-For I was hungry, and you gave Me something to eat; I was thirsty, and you gave Me something to drink; I was a stranger, and you took Me in; I was naked, and you clothed Me; I was sick, and you visited Me; I was in prison, and you came to Me.’
-Then shall the righteous answer Him, saying, ‘Lord, when did we see You hungry, and fed You? or thirsty, and gave You a drink?
-And when did we see You a stranger, and took You in? or naked, and clothed You?
-And when did we see You sick, or in prison, and came to You?’
-And answering, the King shall say to them, ‘Truly I say to you, inasmuch as you have done it to one of the least of these My brethren, you have done it to Me.”
+“Then the King will say to those on His right hand, ‘Come, you blessed of My Father, inherit the kingdom prepared for you from the foundation of the world: 35 ‘for I was hungry and you gave Me food; I was thirsty and you gave Me drink; I was a stranger and you took Me in; 36 ‘I was naked and you clothed Me; I was sick and you visited Me; I was in prison and you came to Me.’
+37 “Then the righteous will answer Him, saying, ‘Lord, when did we see You hungry and feed You, or thirsty and give You drink?
+38 ‘When did we see You a stranger and take You in, or naked and clothe You?
+39 ‘Or when did we see You sick, or in prison, and come to You?’
+40 “And the King will answer and say to them, ‘Assuredly, I say to you, inasmuch as you did it to one of the least of these My brethren, you did it to Me.”
 (Matthew 25:34-40).

 In this world, each of us will suffer trials to prove our hearts and minds to God.
 But these are also opportunities for us all to truly fulfill the law of love, one to another.